Magnolia Network (Canada): Corus Entertainment incarnation

 Alliance Atlantis was granted approval for the channel under the name D.I.Y.
 Television by the Canadian Radio-television and Telecommunications Commission (CRTC) on November 24, 2000.
 Under the CRTC's approval, the channel was described as a "service designed for the do-it-yourselfer of all levels... entirely devoted to programs that offer Canadians an interactive television experience that provides immediate access to detailed step by step instructions, in-depth demonstrations, and tips for do-it-yourself projects."
 The channel, however, was never launched and its licence expired.
 Alliance Atlantis re-applied for the channel under a Category 2 license, and was approved on October 21, 2005 with an almost identical nature of service description as the original licence granted in 2000.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media bought Alliance Atlantis's specialty networks, including the licence for the yet unlaunched D.I.Y.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media bought Alliance Atlantis's specialty networks, including the licence for the yet unlaunched D.I.Y.
 Television.

 DIY Network logo from 2009 to 2022.

 In late 2009, Canwest announced that it would launch the channel on October 19, 2009 as DIY Network, a Canadian version of the U.S. channel of the same name.
 On many television service providers, DIY Network replaced Fine Living, which ceased operations the same day.
 Corus Entertainment initially owned a 12% stake at the channel's launch, but then it later sold its stake to CW Media in February 2010.
 Programming on the channel was primarily devoted to do it yourself home improvement projects, with the majority of programming consisting of reruns from its sister network, HGTV Canada and licensed programs from the American DIY Network.

 On October 27, 2010, Shaw Communications gained control of DIY Network as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.
 A high definition simulcast launched in February 2016.
 On April 1 of that same year, Corus Entertainment acquired Shaw Media.

 In 2019, Discovery, Inc. announced that the American version of DIY Network would relaunched in partnership with Chip and Joanna Gaines of the HGTV series Fixer Upper.
 In October 2021, the new service—Magnolia Network—was soft-launched in Canada via the local launch of the Discovery+ streaming service (which was backed by Corus).
 On March 1, 2022, it was announced that DIY Network would relaunch as Magnolia Network on March 28, 2022.